Need help with booking? Send us a message.

 Medications: Consult your doctor about Diamox (Acetazolamide) before the trip.

-Emergency Protocols: Asiana Treks and Tours carries a first aid kit, pulse oximeter, and has evacuation plans in place.
+Emergency Protocols: Asiana Treks and Tours carries a first-aid kit and a pulse oximeter, and has evacuation plans in place.

 We take safety seriously.
 Our guides are certified in Wilderness First Aid, and in case of emergency, we coordinate helicopter evacuation through local partners and insurance providers.
 All trekkers must have adequate travel insurance covering high-altitude trekking and emergency medical evacuation.